FrostyX/infra-docs/docs/sysadmin-guide/sops/status-fedora.rst

 [status] "[short summary message]" [service] ([service] .....)

 [service] values can be found on http://status.fedoraproject.org/ on the RIGHT SIDE of the header of each box.
-Examples are: 'wiki', 'pkgdb', and 'fedmsg'.
+Examples are: 'wiki', 'pkgs', and 'fedmsg'.

 You can use "-" (dash) to imply "All services"